JiayiDai/InteractiveRationaleExtractionTextClassification/README.md

 # InteractiveRationaleExtraction
 Imitating human interaction to improve the performance of selective rationale extraction models

-This repository covers the implementation for the papers to appear at TSRML@Neurips 2022 (https://tsrml2022.github.io) and ALTA 2022 (https://aclanthology.org/venues/alta/).
+This repository covers the implementation for the papers to appear at TSRML@NeurIPS 2022 (https://tsrml2022.github.io) and ALTA 2022 (https://aclanthology.org/venues/alta/).

 The base models' implementation is modifiled from https://github.com/yala/text_nn.
 Please follow the installation instructions from that repository.